frePPLe/frepple/doc/a-day-in-the-life/production-planning/check-impact-of-rush-orders.rst

 How can I measure the impact of rush orders?
 ============================================

+Urgent and important sales orders place the production planner with a difficult
+dilemma: Accepting the rush order will make you a hero with the sales representative, but it can significantly delay the delivery of other sales order.

+Frepple allows you to simulate the new rush order and quickly evaluate its impact on the plan.
+This provides production planners with a powerful ananlysis tool to answer the dilemma.

 1) Navigate to Execute in the Admin menu.
 2) Pick the Scenario management tab in the Launch tasks menu.
 3) Select a Scenario and Copy default into selected scenarios.
 Then click on Copy.